hunminkim98/Go2Rep/README.md

   - With a synchronization file, trimming respects the provided frame offsets and defined start/end frame ranges, ensuring precise temporal alignment before further trimming all videos to the minimum valid frame range.
 - **Re-encoding:** Videos are re-encoded in the selected output format to ensure compatibility with Theia.
 - **Output:** Saves synchronized, trimmed, and re-encoded videos in trial- and camera-specific folders ready for Theia analysis.

+## 1.4 Calibration

+This module automates camera calibration (intrinsic and extrinsic parameters) essential for accurate 3D reconstruction and measurement from video data.
+It uses OpenCV and provides an interactive GUI for manual confirmation or selection of known 3D scene points, following a workflow similar to Pose2Sim.

+### 1.4.1 Calibration Workflow

+- **Inputs:**
+  - Videos or images showing at least six visible, known 3D scene points
+  - `config.toml` with measured 3D points and calibration settings
+  - Pre-computed intrinsic parameters file (`Calib.toml`) from Pose2Sim

+- **Process:**
+  1. User launches calibration from the GUI and selects input/output folders.
+  2. The system attempts to detect known points automatically; users can confirm or manually select points via an interactive window.
+  3. Manual controls allow adding/removing points and marking points as not visible.
+  4. Extrinsic parameters (camera position and orientation) are computed once points are confirmed.
+  5. Calibration results are saved as `.toml` and `.qca.txt` files; optionally, a `.trc` file for biomechanical use can be generated.

+- **Outputs:**
+  - Extrinsic camera parameters for 3D reconstruction
+  - Calibration files compatible with Pose2Sim and OpenSim

+### Key Features

+- Requires user interaction for accurate point matching.
+- Depends on quality of calibration points and proper configuration.
+- Intrinsic calibration must be provided externally (via Pose2Sim).
+- Future improvements include automatic pattern detection and integrated intrinsic calibration.